 What about takeaways in Malaga?

 Fast food venues have been serving takeaways during lockdown in Malaga.
 Lots of restaurants (e.g. Óleo, De Huelva, Astrid Tapas and Uvedoble) have introduced takeaways with home delivery.
-We expect to see more restaurants do this instead of opening, at least until the end of phase 3 (29 June).
+We expect to see more restaurants do this instead of opening, at least until the end of phase 3 (expected 23 June).

 Wishing you could visit Malaga at the moment?
 Check out our My Malaga At Home section, bringing the city to a screen in your home!